 Program Requirements (72 hours required) Note.
 Students who elect to receive the MA from George Mason University as they are working toward the doctorate will be required to take a total of 74 credits.
 This is because only 30 credits from the MA work can be applied to the PhD according to the University rules, leaving them needing 42 credits in addition to the 32 credits required for the MA.
-Degree requirements are below and also can be found here: http://catalog.gmu.edu/preview_program.php?catoid=27&poid=25426#IO
+Degree requirements are below and can also be found in the University Catalog.